 - Flavor - the top layer of chocolate ganache takes them to the next level with some extra chocolate flavor to enhance the amazing cocoa in the brownies.

-This recipe is by the chocolate master herself, Alice Medrich, a name that kinda guarantees the outcome, doesn't it?
+This recipe is by the chocolate master herself, Alice Medrich, a name that kinda guarantees the outcome.

 - Flour: I normally use all-purpose flour but have made them with cake flour with great results.

 - Milk: any type works.
-It's used to thin the ganache a little and make it more spreadable.
+It's used to slightly thin the ganache and make it more spreadable.

-It is a one-bowl recipe, that is, we only need a bowl and a hand mixer.
-Nothing else.
+This is a one-bowl recipe, so we only need a large bowl and a hand whisk.

 The mixture must be mixed well, vigorously, but without beating.
-We do not need to add air to the preparation or anything like that.
+We do not need to add air to the preparation, which is one reason why we never use an electric mixer to make brownie batter.

-The final brownie batter is unctuous and shiny.
+The final chocolate batter is unctuous and shiny.

-Pan: respect the size that the recipe card calls for.
-It is important for the brownies to be of a certain height so the cooking time produces soft, fudgy ones.
+Pan: use the size that the recipe card calls for.
+The brownies must be of a certain height so the cooking time produces soft, fudgy ones.

 Ganache topping

-A simple layer of ganache makes these brownies extra scrumptious with a more pronounced chocolate flavor.
+A thin layer of chocolate ganache makes these brownies extra scrumptious with a more pronounced chocolate flavor.
 It's an extra step but very much worth it if you ask me.

 Kitchen notes